Access Facebook Full Site

 Steps to open Facebook Full Site in Mobile

-Below are the two ways to use Facebook Desktop Version in Mobile,
+Below are the two ways to use the Facebook Desktop Version in Mobile,

 instead of Typing facebook.com add “/home.php” at the end, Just copy paste the below URL or Type the URL in the Mobile browser-